micaela3/seven/lab-4/LAB4README.md

 ***A note about scraping: the courses table uses a web scraper that communicates with the courses website in real time, meaning that it sometimes a few moments to gather data.
-This is normal and should not be interupted.***
+This is normal and should not be interrupted.***